 SEVEN CALLS TO ACTION: INGREDIENTS OF FOOD SYSTEMS TRANSFORMATION

-1) Ensure integrated, participatory, rights-based approaches to governance and policy-making at all levels in order to address the structural inequities and power imbalances in food systems.
-Build processes and policy platforms on democratic principles, transparent deliberations, shared power, and inclusive participation to ensure that policies are driven not only by evidence but also by ethics and the broader public interest.
+1) Ensure participatory, integrated, rights-based approaches to governance at all levels in order to address the structural inequities in food systems.
+Build processes and policy platforms on principles of transparency, inclusive participation, and shared power.
+This will ensure policies are driven not only by evidence, but also ethics and public interest.

-3) Recognize and account for the positive and negative environmental, social, and health impacts and externalities of food and agricultural system policies and practices to inform decision-making.
-Mainstream and strengthen True Cost Accounting and other impact assessment tools, approaches, and methodologies to mitigate risk, increase accountability, and provide transparent, consistent guidance on integrated assessment and accounting for governments, farmers, corporations, the finance and investment community, consumers, and other relevant stakeholders.
+3) Recognize the environmental, social, and health impacts of food systems policies and practices, and use this understanding to inform decision-making.
+Mainstream and strengthen True Cost Accounting and other impact assessment tools and methodologies to mitigate risk and increase accountability.
+These approaches will provide transparent, consistent guidance for governments, investors, farmers, corporations, and other stakeholders.

-4) Direct public sector finance and fiscal policy across the value chain towards ecologically beneficial forms of farming, better and healthier food, and resilient livelihoods and communities.
-Break from harmful subsidies and perverse incentives with well-designed and durable reforms through collaborations between public servants, farmers, development banks, businesses, interdisciplinary researchers, politicians, and implementing organizations.
+4) Direct public sector finance and fiscal policy towards regenerative and ecologically-beneficial forms of farming, healthy food, and resilient livelihoods and communities.
+Break from harmful subsidy and incentive programs, initiating well-designed and durable reforms through collaborations between governments, farmers, banks and corporations, researchers, and other stakeholders.

-5) Unlock private, philanthropic, and multilateral investment opportunities in sustainable food systems and better align those opportunities amongst actors for greater impact.
-Redirect financial flows of philanthropy, major private investors, banks, and multilateral donor agencies away from harmful actors and practices towards desired actions that incentivize, accelerate, and amplify food systems transformation.
+5) Unlock investment opportunities in sustainable food systems and align private, philanthropic, and multilateral funders with national actors for greater impact.
+Redirect financial flows of philanthropy, investors, banks, and donor agencies away from harmful practices and towards initiatives that are incentivizing, accelerating, and amplifying food systems transformations.

-Coming out of this process it is our hope that the calls to action will:
+As a result of this process, the calls to action will:

 – Be utilized by the Global Alliance to advocate for global food systems transformation at the international level;